-Medical Cannabis Resources in Daytona Beach, Florida
+Medical Marijuana Distributor in Florida

 With Gov. Rick Scott signing and passing the bill for medical marijuana under a special session, SB 8A, many Floridians still have a lot of questions.
 What does this bill mean?
 Who qualifies for medical marijuana use?
 Do I still need a prescription?
 Is it now legal to smoke marijuana?